Aziz-RV/2D-Heat-equation-solver/2dHeatEquation/src/README.md

 Here we have all the source codes.

 - heat_equation.cpp: This is the main solver.
-This file asks the user for the domain (only rectangular domains) on which the steady statae heat equation is to be solved.
+This file asks the user for the domain (only rectangular domains) on which the steady state heat equation is to be solved.
 Moreover, it asks the user for 			the mesh-sizes along the x and the y direction and it also asks for the boundary values.
 This solver works for both Dirichlet boundaries and Mixed (3 sides Dirchlet and 1 side 				Neumann) boundaries.
 As of now only constant boundary values are accepted.
 Additionally this solver allows the user to choose the linear-solver that is used to solve the linear 			system obtain upon discretizing the PDE.
 The three linear solvers are: 1) LU Solver (From Eigen), 2) Jacobi Solver, 3) Gauss Seidel Solver.
 The results of this file are two csv 			files, one of which contains the mesh (2 matrices X and Y) and the second contains the solution vector.
 			** Dependencies: 1) pde_solver.h; 2) dirichlet_solver.h; 3) neumann_dirichlet_solver.h; 4) Linear_solver.h; 5) LU_solver_eigen.h; 6) Jacobi_solver.h; 7) Gauss_Seidel_solver.h;
-			8) Eigen**
+			8) Eigen; 9)utilities.h**

+- utilities.h: This project has two utilities.h files.
+One (this) is used by the main solver and the other is used for convergence tests.
+This utilities.h contains the functions that asks the user about the domain specifications and checks them if the values are valid.

 //////////////////////////////////////////////////////////////////////////////////////////////